Database-Augmented Query Representation for Information Retrieval: Related Work

-\paragraph{Query Augmentation for Retrieval} Some studies have proposed augmenting (or expanding) the original query with additional information to enhance the retrieval performance~\cite{DBLP:journals/csur/CarpinetoR12, DBLP:journals/ipm/AzadD19}.
-To be specific, traditional query augmentation methods have focused on utilizing a lexical knowledge base such as the WordNet~\cite{wordnet} to expand the original queries~\cite{DBLP:journals/ipm/BhogalMS07, 5231693}.
+\paragraph{Query Augmentation for Retrieval} Some studies have proposed augmenting the original query with additional information to enhance the retrieval performance~\cite{DBLP:journals/csur/CarpinetoR12, DBLP:journals/ipm/AzadD19}.
+Specifically, traditional augmentation methods have focused on utilizing a lexical knowledge base such as the WordNet~\cite{wordnet} to expand the original queries~\cite{DBLP:journals/ipm/BhogalMS07, 5231693}.
 In addition, some other work has implemented statistical models such as RM3~\cite{rm3}, which add new terms to the query extracted from the top documents in the initial search results and then adjust their weights based on their importance~\cite{DBLP:conf/sigir/LavrenkoC01, DBLP:conf/trec/JaleelACDLLSW04, DBLP:conf/cikm/LvZ09a}.
-However, these methods have been shown to be not very effective and, in some cases, even degraded the retrieval performance~\cite{Nogueira2019document, jeong-etal-2021-unsupervised}.
-Therefore, recent work has turned to leveraging neural models to extract or generate query-relevant terms and then append such terms to the original query~\cite{DBLP:journals/isci/EspositoDMPF20, DBLP:conf/emnlp/ZhengHHH0Y20, DBLP:conf/acl/MaoHLSG0C20}.
-Moreover, further advances have been made by incorporating recent LLMs to utilize their remarkable capabilities in generating such terms~\cite{DBLP:conf/emnlp/WangYW23, DBLP:conf/emnlp/ShaoGSHDC23,DBLP:conf/vldb/BussMTT0L23, jagerman2023query, 10448015, DBLP:conf/ecir/DholeA24}.
-However, despite the fact that the query is represented and leveraged on the latent space with the recent dense retrievers, existing work focuses on explicitly expanding its text (instead of manipulating this query representation for augmentation).
-This approach may be problematic if there is a significant amount of data available to augment the query representation across multiple relational tables over the database.
+However, they have been shown to be not very effective and, in some cases, even degraded the performance~\cite{Nogueira2019document, jeong-etal-2021-unsupervised}.
+Therefore, recent work has turned to leveraging neural models to extract or generate query-relevant terms and then append such terms to the original query~\cite{DBLP:journals/isci/EspositoDMPF20, DBLP:conf/emnlp/ZhengHHH0Y20, DBLP:conf/acl/MaoHLSG0C20}, or exploiting multiple fields within the document itself~\cite{multi-field-adaptive-retrieval}.
+Moreover, some studies further use recent LLMs to utilize their remarkable capabilities in generating such terms~\cite{DBLP:conf/emnlp/WangYW23, DBLP:conf/emnlp/ShaoGSHDC23,DBLP:conf/vldb/BussMTT0L23, jagerman2023query, 10448015, DBLP:conf/ecir/DholeA24, DBLP:journals/corr/abs-2410-13765}.
+However, despite the fact that the query is represented and leveraged in the latent space with the recent dense retrievers, existing work focuses on explicitly expanding its text (instead of manipulating this query representation for augmentation).
+This approach may be problematic if there is a significant amount of data available to augment the query across multiple relational tables over the database.